Dhairya-Khara/Weather-Forecasting-Web-Application/README.md

 ## Current Status
 This project is currently in development.
 I created this website in early 2019 and have learnt a lot since then.
 The frontend is going to be completely redesigned using
 [React](https://reactjs.org/) to create a more interactive user interface.
 Moreover, the responsiveness of this application is quite poor and the user interface on mobile devices is horrible.
-Thus, there is currently a seperate client directory with boilerplate code.
+As a result, there is currently a seperate client directory with boilerplate code to develop a responsive frontend.